-Silvopastoral farming is an agroforestry approach that integrates trees, bushes, pastures and livestock in a mutually beneficial way.
-Depending on its execution, this technique can provide ecosys tem services, boost dairy and beef productivity and diversify producers' incomes.
+Silvopastoral farming is an agroforestry approach that integrates trees, bushes, pastures and livestock in a mutually beneficial way.78 Depending on its execution, this technique can provide ecosys diversify producers' incomes.
 In Brazil, intensive silvopastoral systems (ISPS) typically combine live fences, trees, fodder crops and plants that keep soil fertile with cattle pastures.
 Compared to pastures with no trees, ISPS systems store more carbon, improve soil properties, enhance envigreater biodiversity.
 ISPS systems provide more nutrient-dense and diverse fodder for livestock, which boosts meat and milk productivity.
 Greater fodder density also enables producers to stock more cattle per hectare, enabling more efficient land use.
 Although ISPS systems allow for denser production emissions per animal.
-Furthermore, by providing shade, they enhance cattle welfare and reduce health risks from overheating, ticks and stress.75 ISPS farming improves economic outcomes for producers by increasing milk and beef productivity and adding additional sources of revenue, such as timber sales, while reducing the need for costly inputs, such as fertilizer and weed killers.
+Furthermore, by providing shade, they enhance cattle welfare and reduce health risks from overheating, ticks and stress.76 ISPS farming improves economic outcomes for producers by increasing milk and beef productivity and adding additional sources of revenue, such as timber sales, while reducing the need for costly